AMID Logo E-BAY Logo

 Freight from the USA

-This online freight calculator makes international e-commerce order deliveries from the USA easier and more affordable.
+This online freight calculator simplifies international e-commerce and reduces shipping costs

 No matter whether you buy or sell on the U.S. market.
 No matter where in the world you are.
-With this online freight calculator, you can manage relatively large e-commerce deliveries from the USA using economy LCL freight service at the convenience of your office or home or even on the go.
+With this online freight calculator, you can manage relatively large e-commerce deliveries from the USA using economy LCL freight service at the convenience of your office, home, or even on the go.

-As soon as you've got a deal, go on this online freight calculator and:
+As soon as you have a deal in your international trade, go to this online calculator and:

-Click on the picture to watch a three-minute video on YouTube about how the online freight calculator works.
+Click on the picture to watch a three-minute video on YouTube about how the online price calculator works.

 E-commerce orders deliveries USA

-This online freight calculator lets you deliver goods packed in boxes and crates from the USA abroad.
-If you ship goods in boxes, your boxes can be appropriately palletized for international transportation at the ocean carrier's freight terminal (CFS), obeying ISPM 15 regulations.
+This online calculator is designed to ship goods packed in boxes and crates from the USA abroad.
+If you ship goods in boxes, they can be appropriately palletized for international transportation at the ocean carrier terminal (CFS), obeying ISPM 15 regulations.
+You may watch this short YouTube video about utilizing the online cost calculator for remote orders and e-commerce.

-Most of the time, U.S. merchants support e-commerce order deliveries in the USA only.
-They ship orders within the USA for a reasonable fee or even for free.
+Typically, U.S. merchants offer e-commerce order deliveries within the USA for a reasonable price or free of charge.

-What's more, AMID Logistics offers to utilize the online freight calculator, making it possible to thoroughly plan international freight independently 24/7 and book international deliveries after all the preparatory work.
+What is more, AMID Logistics offers to utilize the online calculator, which makes it possible to independently plan to ship internationally and book international deliveries after all the preparatory work.

 Shipping eCommerce from USA

 Please note that our primary business is LCL freight.
-LCL means shipping from the USA relatively large cargo by sea that is appropriately packed for international transportation in boxes, crates, or stacked on pallets.
-We are not involved in airfreight.
-We do not ship motor vehicles.
+LCL means shipping relatively large loads by sea from the USA, which are appropriately packed for international transportation in boxes, crates, or pallets.
+We are not involved in airfreight and do not ship motor vehicles.

-A. If Yes, the U.S. merchant provides deliveries within the USA, then:
+A. If Yes, the U.S. merchant DOES provide deliveries within the USA, then:

-1. Please select your destination in our online freight calculator.
-Then you will see the list of available freight terminals (CFS) where your order can be delivered for shipping overseas*.
+1. Select your destination in our online freight calculator.
+Then, you will see the list of available terminals (CFSs) where your order can be delivered for international shipping*.
 Calculate a price quote and, when ready, book the shipment online.

-2. Upon booking and depositing, you should receive our email with shipping instructions, typically in 24 business hours.
+2. Upon your booking and deposit, you will receive our email with shipping instructions, typically within 24 business hours after you have paid a deposit.

 B. If Not, the merchant DOES NOT provide deliveries within the U.S., then:

-1. When calculating a price quote on the website, select' YES' in the pickup options.
-PICKUP IS REQUIRED'.
+1. When calculating a price quote on our website, select YES in the pickup options - PICKUP IS REQUIRED.

-3. Ask the American merchant to prepare your order for international delivery and follow the instructions.
-We will schedule the pickup with a U.S. domestic LTL trucking company.
-A pickup driver will pick up the order on the appointed pickup day for further international shipping.
+3. Forward the instructions to the merchant.
+Ask them to pack your order for international delivery, follow the instructions, and submit your load to the pickup driver.
+We schedule pickups with U.S. domestic LTL trucking companies.
+A pickup driver will pick up your goods on the appointed pickup day for further international shipping.

-All further shipping procedures will be explained in this step-by-step guide.
+All further shipping procedures will be as explained in this step-by-step guide.

-*Please note that the most economical way to ship overseas is to directly deliver your order to an ocean freight carrier's terminal (professionally called CFS - Container Freight Station).
-Our online freight calculator lists such terminals in the upper case and are highlighted.
-For example, PHILADELPHIA, PA.
-We do not recommend selecting Line Haul terminals listed in lowercase with an asterisk (*), (Allentown, PA*, for example).
+*Please note that the most economical way to ship overseas is to directly deliver your order to an ocean carrier terminal (professionally called CFS—Container Freight Station).
+Our online calculator lists such terminals in uppercase, which are highlighted - for example, PHILADELPHIA, PA.
+We do not recommend selecting Line Haul terminals listed in lowercase with an asterisk (*) (Allentown, PA*, for example).

-And between those CFSs, most likely, the cheapest should be on the U.S. East Coast - NEW YORK, NY, and the U.S. West Coast - LOS ANGELES, CA.
+The cheapest CFSs should be on the U.S. East Coast - NEW YORK, NY, and the U.S. West Coast - LOS ANGELES, CA.

-**VERY IMPORTANT!
-If a U.S. merchant requests a third-party U.S. trucking company (UPS, FedEx Freight, etc.) to arrange an order's delivery to a freight terminal appointed in our shipping instructions (you have selected NO PICKUP REQUIRED), then upon receipt of our email with shipping instructions, please pay extreme attention to:
+If you or your merchant in the U.S. involves a U.S. trucking company to deliver your order to a terminal appointed in our instructions (i.e., you have selected the option NO PICKUP REQUIRED), then upon receipt of our email with shipping instructions, please pay extreme attention to the terminal address, the contact information, and:

-Ensure that the ocean freight carrier's booking number, the key reference number to recognize the CFS delivery, is in your delivery orders.
-Do not confuse the carrier's booking number with AMID Logistics's internal customer reference number!
+Ensure that the LTL Bill of Lading or delivery order includes the ocean carrier booking number, which is the key reference number for recognizing your shipment at CFS.
+Do not confuse the booking number with AMID Logistics' internal customer reference number!

 If you receive an LTL inland bill of lading, the number will already be on the bill of lading.

-See where you can find the ocean freight CARRIER'S BOOKING NUMBER in the sample of our Dock Receipt:
+See where you can find the ocean CARRIER BOOKING NUMBER in the sample of our Dock Receipt:

 Carrier Booking Number on your delivery order

-If, in your cargo delivery, you use a third-party trucking company, such as FedEx Ground Shipping, UPS Freight, etc., always request a signature on delivery.
+If you use a third-party trucking company for your cargo delivery, such as FedEx Ground, UPS Freight, etc., always request a signature upon delivery.
 For example, always select the Signature Confirmation Option when submitting a delivery order.
 Then, you should be able to ask the trucking company for a formal POD (copy of Proof of Delivery with a signature).
 Online tracking does not consider POD.

-The reason is that sometimes, delivery drivers drop off cargo at the gates of freight terminals unattended without obtaining signatures on shipping documents.
-As a result, drivers could leave cargo at the wrong freight terminal or gate or deliver just a part of the cargo.
+The reason is that sometimes delivery drivers leave the load unattended at the gates of freight terminals without obtaining signatures on documents.
+As a result, drivers could leave the load at the wrong terminal or gate or deliver only part of the cargo.

 If a shipper cannot provide a formal POD, then freight terminals may reject any claims and will not initiate an investigation on missing cargo.

 Shipping partial cargo.
-Combining two or more orders into one single shipment.
+Combining two or more orders into a single shipment.

-Some of our new customers request us to accept several deliveries.
+Some of our new customers request that we accept several deliveries.
 They need to combine all the deliveries into one international shipment and ship it from the U.S. overseas under a single sea freight bill of lading.

 For example, you remotely buy several smaller orders on Amazon.
 You must provide your Amazon merchants with an address in the USA where all the orders should be delivered.
 After that, you must combine all the orders at the address to deliver from the U.S. abroad.

-In respect of LCL freight service, that means that you want us to accept several U.S. domestic deliveries at a particular ocean freight carrier terminal (CFS - Container Freight Station) for the consolidation into one single international LCL shipment.
+Regarding LCL freight service, that means you want us to accept several U.S. domestic deliveries at a particular ocean carrier terminal (CFS, Container Freight Station) for consolidation into one single international LCL shipment.

 Yes, we do that all the time.
 Such international shipments are called "shipping partial cargo."
-However, shipping partial cargo fits for shipping relatively sizable cargo.
+However, partial cargo is suitable for relatively sizable loads.
 Do not confuse shipping LCL partial cargo with consolidating small packages into boxes like MyUS.com, etc.

-If shipping partial cargo LCL fits your needs, then you have to be aware of certain conditions and limitations in shipping partial cargo.
+If partial cargo LCL fits your needs, you must know certain conditions and limitations.

 If you comply with these conditions, please quote and book your partial shipment on our website by selecting LCL: Shipping boxes, crates, and pallets.

-EXTREMELY IMPORTANT!: Shipping partial cargo must be approved in advance.
-At the time of booking, in the COMMENTS AND QUESTIONS line at the bottom of our online booking form or/and a prompt reply to our email to your LCL Booking Request, YOU MUST ANSWER THESE QUESTIONS:
+EXTREMELY IMPORTANT!: Partial shipments must be approved in advance.
+At the time of booking, in the COMMENTS AND QUESTIONS line at the bottom of our online booking form, or/and a prompt reply to our email to your LCL Booking Request, YOU MUST ANSWER THESE QUESTIONS:

 1. How many deliveries should we expect?